Vincent-lau/pweb/content/posts/monad.md

 ---
-title: "Monad"
+title: "Monad in programming and category theory"
 date: 2023-10-24T23:48:44+01:00
-description: "Yet another article on monads"
+description: "A monoid in the category of monad tutorials"
+tags: ["category theory", "functional programming", "computer science", "maths"]
-draft: true
+draft: false
 ---

 This article is very much my attempt to understand monad as a _design pattern_